makersacademy/takeaway-challenge/README.md

 My Approach
 -----------

 My approach to this challenge consists in creating a takeaway as a main hub that imports a menu.
 The takeaway can be a restaurant that potentially has a selection of menus to choose from, and the user can view any of these menus.

+The client can place orders, select a custom amount of available dishes and receive information of order status.
+The client then can progress to checkout where the total of the order will be calculated.

+When completing the order, the client receives a text message confirming order with a total.

 Instructions to run, type in Pry or Irb: